Analysis | Joe Biden’s background presidency

 It’s hard not to assume that this more-modest shift is a function, in part, of Biden not being the center of attention.
 He gets good marks on his handling of the coronavirus pandemic, which helps — but a focus on the government’s response to the pandemic is, again, a focus away from Biden himself.
 On Wednesday evening, Trump’s office sent out a tweet-release in which the former president begged America to remember that vaccines being deployed were developed by private companies while he was president.
 Biden has made no similar effort to claim credit.

-Again, Biden will at some point have to speak with reporters and should do so regularly.
+Again, Biden will at some point have to speak with reporters — an entirely different presentation than the prime-time speech scheduled for Thursday evening — and should do so regularly.
 (It’s worth noting that his press secretary, Jen Psaki, has held regular news briefings to answer questions for the administration, a practice that was only sporadic by the end of Trump’s term.)
 It’s not clear that pressure from the right, which is increasing, will influence when that happens.
 (Republicans, who are most likely to be compelled by that argument, already view Biden with historically low approval.)
 But there is one obvious reason Biden hasn’t rushed to do so.

-Biden promised to be a president who America wasn’t constantly having to think about.
-He’s delivered that.
+Biden promised to be a president whom America wasn’t constantly having to think about.
+He has delivered that.
 But no matter how comfortable he feels outside of the spotlight and no matter the political benefit of doing so, his position and his power demand that he enter it regularly.
 Americans may be happy not to think about the president all the time, but they still need to know what he’s doing and why.